Sophie Hagman: Later life

 The relationship between Sophie Hagman and Frederick Adolf ended amiable in 1793, as it seems by mutual consent, after which they both had other relationships.
 Frederick Adolf replaced her with the actress Euphrosyne Löf, while Sophie Hagman entered into a relationship with the singer and composer Edvard du Puy.
-The relationship with Du Puy was to have led to the birth of a child, though there are no information of a child.
+The relationship with Du Puy was to have led to the birth of a child, though there is no information of a child.
 The relationship ended when Du Puy left on a trip for Germany, where she followed him only to be refused.

 Hagman visited Copenhagen in 1795 and a second time in the early 19th century.
 The second time she was in the company of Du Puy under the name "Mrs Hedengrahn".
 The first time, she was in the company of a "Mrs Jouffrouy", the wife of Prince Frederick Adolf's economy minister, and met the poet and bishop Franz Michael Franzén, who wrote a description of their encounter.
 He described her as still beautiful and worthy of respect for never having abused her influence over the Duke.
-At this point, she apparently had the responsibility of her brother's children, as she told Franzén that she contemplated to arrange a place for her nephew on an East India ship, but there are no more information of that.
+At this point, she apparently had the responsibility of her brother's children, as she told Franzén that she contemplated to arrange a place for her nephew on an East India ship, but there is no more information of that.

 In 1796 and 1802, she made pleasure trips to Paris under the name "Madame Hedengrahn" in the company of Captain Carl Christian Ehrenhoff.
 In 1801, she apparently had plans to marry Ehrenhoff, but the plans were never effectuated.
 Sophie Hagman lived the last years of her life "admired for her still preserved beauty, her lovable, pleasant being and her good heart", and was a popular hostess, giving small balls and suppers for people such as the sculptor Johan Tobias Sergel.

 She spent the winters in Stockholm and her summers at the villa Lilla Kina near Drottningholm Palace.
 She lived with her sister, Elisabeth Bjurström, who was a widow after an officer, and her two nieces Sophie Bjurström and Augusta Bjurström and nephew Pehr Bjurström.

 After her relationship to Prince Frederick Adolf ended, Sophie Hagman lived on a royal pension.
 When Frederick Adolf died, she received a second pension from the state.
 These pensions was, among others granted from the royal house, exposed to critic from Baron Stael von Holstein on Riddarhuset in 1809.
 Sophie Hagman died in 1826 and willed her property to her sister's children and to her close friend Jeanette Stenström.